 People cannot take MAOIs, another type of antidepressant, with Prozac, Zoloft, or any other SSRIs because the risk of developing serotonin syndrome is very high.

-Anyone taking an MAOI must stop taking it at least 2 weeks before starting SSRI treatment.
+Anyone taking an MAOI must stop taking it at least

 Doctors have reported QT prolongation in people taking Prozac and Zoloft.
 QT prolongation is a potentially fatal heart rhythm dysfunction.